 Step 2: Prepare your SBI statement

 Write down the Situation, Behavior, and Impact before the conversation.
 Even experienced managers benefit from preparation.
 It keeps you from slipping into vague language or emotional framing under pressure.
+The free SBI template (PDF) gives you four fields to fill in five minutes before a one-on-one.

 Step 3: Deliver with directness and respect